 Please note: All content posted on this blog represents my personal opinions and views and should never be considered as professional advice.
 I am not a financial professional, and I can buy, sell, or hold any investment at anytime.

-The dividend stocks that we own fall into the following categories:
+The dividend stocks that we own fall into the following two categories:

 - Dividend growers.
 These are companies that have increased dividend year after year.
 Some of the companies on the list have increased their dividends for over 20 years.
 The yearly dividend increase is significant because this is a way to keep up with inflation.